SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

 #### Configure Collection of Kafka Metrics

 1. Configure a Hosted Collector.
-To create a new Sumo Logic hosted collector, perform the steps in the[ Configure a Hosted Collector](https://helpstaging.sumologic.com/03Send-Data/Hosted-Collectors/Configure-a-Hosted-Collector) section of the Sumo Logic documentation.
+To create a new Sumo Logic hosted collector, perform the steps in the[ Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector) section of the Sumo Logic documentation.
 2. Configure an HTTP Logs and Metrics Source.
-Create a new HTTP Logs and Metrics Source in the hosted collector created above by following[ these instructions. ](https://helpstaging.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source).
+Create a new HTTP Logs and Metrics Source in the hosted collector created above by following [these instructions](/docs/send-data/hosted-collectors/http-source).
 Make a note of the **HTTP Source URL**.
 3. Install Telegraf.
-Follow the steps in [this document](https://helpstaging.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/03_Install_Telegraf) to install Telegraf on each Kafka Broker node.
+Follow the steps in [this document](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf) to install Telegraf on each Kafka Broker node.
 4. Configure and start telegraf.
 Create or modify the telegraf.conf file in /etc/telegraf/telegraf.d and copy and paste the text [from this file](https://sumologic-app-data.s3.amazonaws.com/Kafka/config_telegraf.conf).
-1. Please enter values for the following parameters (marked with `CHANGE_ME`) in the downloaded file:
+5. Please enter values for the following parameters (marked with `CHANGE_ME`) in the downloaded file:
 * In the input plugins section, which is `[[inputs.jolokia2_agent]]`:
     * `urls` - In the `[[inputs.jolokia2_agent]]` section.
 The URL to the Kafka server.
 This can be a comma-separated list to connect to multiple Kafka servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Jolokia input plugin for Telegraf.
     * In the tags sections (total 3) which is section[inputs.jolokia2_agent.tags], and [inputs.disk.tags]
         * `environment` - This is the deployment environment where the Kafka cluster identified by the value of `urls` parameter resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * `messaging_cluster` - Enter a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * In the output plugins section:
     * `url` - This is the HTTP source URL created in step 3.
-Please see [this doc](https://helpstaging.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/05_Configure_Telegraf_Output_Plugin_for_Sumo_Logic) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.
+Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

 **Do not modify these values** as they will cause the Sumo Logic apps to not function correctly:
 * `data_format` - “prometheus” In the output plugins section.
 In other words, this indicates that metrics should be sent in the Prometheus format to Sumo Logic.